Published:

 We recently had two separate cases that highlight just how crucial it is to choose a reputable and experienced inspector:

 In the first case, prior to signing up with us, a buyer purchased a building and pest report from an inspector who had cleared the property with no major concerns.
-However, we weren’t confident, so we arranged for a second opinion from a more trusted inspector.
+However, based on our experience, we weren’t entirely comfortable relying on that report alone, so we organised a second inspection with a more trusted and experienced inspector.

 We should note, this did not stop us from purchasing the property on behalf of our clients, this was an expense they were willing to take on.
 However, they were able to make an informed decision on how much they were willing to pay for the property to offset this discovered expense.